-Definition - What does Wick System mean?
+What Does Wick System Mean?

 However, there are a few downsides with using a wick system.
-The biggest downside to using a wick system is that they generally do not work well with larger plants, and therefore should only be used with much smaller plants or cuttings.
+One of these is that the nutrient solution can become low in oxygen, so an air stone or other means of oxygenating your nutrient solution is recommended.
 In addition, plants that use a wick system need to be flushed out with plain, fresh water once a week to prevent a buildup of mineral salts that may be present in the growing medium.